• Home

 • How serious is the following problem for you: A landlord refuses to let his/her flat to a homosexual (2005)

-• The Government should introduce legislation to outlaw discrimination on the ground of sexual orientation in the field of employment (2005)
+• If the Government introduces legislation to outlaw discrimination on the ground of sexual orientation, the community of Hong Kong would become more harmonious and accommodating (2005)

-• How serious is the following problem for you: A club/association refuses to admit a homosexual as its members (2005)
+• How serious is the following problem for you: A homosexual student is discriminated against at school (2005)

 • The Government should introduce legislation to outlaw discrimination on the ground of sexual orientation in the provision of services, facilities or goods (2005)